Sa-1-droid/PDFquery/README.md

 An intelligent PDF question-answering application that allows users to **chat with PDFs**, extract insights, and navigate directly to relevant content with **clickable, highlighted sources**.

-Built using **Streamlit, LLMs, and vector search**, this project transforms static PDFs into interactive knowledge systems.
+Built using **Streamlit, Groq LLMs, and vector search**, this project transforms static PDFs into interactive knowledge systems.

 ---